adrielmoraes/Meu-Doutor/replit.md

 - Migration to Neon PostgreSQL with Drizzle ORM.
 - JWT-based authentication with bcrypt hashing.
 - Google Cloud Storage for file storage.
-- Enhanced AI system with Gemini 2.5 Flash, including a "Central Brain" system with a 3D TalkingHead avatar using TalkingHead.js and Gemini 2.5 Flash TTS for realistic interactions.
+- Enhanced AI system with Gemini 2.5 Flash for medical analysis and consultations.
 - Call recording and transcription via Gemini AI.
 - Server-side AI processing for medical data security.
 - Implementation of an AI Nutritionist for personalized wellness plans, including dietary, exercise, and mental wellness components.